Skip to content

 Reasonable Pricing for Small Shops

 Enterprise software pricing doesn't make sense for a 2-person wrap shop.
-Look for tools with transparent pricing, a free tier or trial, and plans that scale with your business.
+Look for tools with transparent pricing, a free tier or another low-risk way to test, and plans that scale with your business.
 You shouldn't be paying for features you don't need or seats you don't use.

 Software Options: A Comparison

 Wrap shop owners typically evaluate a few categories of tools before landing on the right solution.
-Here's an honest look at each.
+An honest look at each.

 Spreadsheets and Manual Quoting